bcale/Wedding_Website/README.md

 This is a wedding invitation website that uses tokens to create personalized URLs for each guest.
 This project has a Flask and PostgreSQL backend, leveraging Render web services for deployment and Supabase for data storage.

+Practiced using APIs by pulling information from MusicBrainz.org to create a shared playlist for the event.

 ## Project structure

 ```